-He has handled unusual cases, such as the so-called condom rape case, where his efforts led to reform of the grand jury system by using professional counselors to educate grand jurors about rape trauma and rape responses.
+He has handled unusual cases, such as the so-called condom rape case, where his efforts led to reform of the grand jury system by using professional counselors to educate grand jurors about rape trauma and responses.
 This led to the successful prosecution of his client’s rapist and ultimately to a civil suit recovery against the landlord for failure to have properly working sliding glass door latches.

-Mark has been involved in a wide variety of environmental and progressive groups and causes.
+Mark has been involved in a wide variety of environmental and progressive groups and causes over the years.
 He has served as a rape crisis volunteer counselor and volunteer legal counsel for a number of public interest and non-profit organizations.
 He also attended and has taught for several years at the nation’s finest program for trial lawyers, the Trial Lawyers College – founded by the nation’s best trial lawyer, Gerry Spence of Wyoming.

 In 2009, Mark accepted a pro bono case involving a mother’s unprecedented effort to retrieve sperm from her murdered son for future use with a surrogate mother.
 In that case, Mueller orchestrated a successful court hearing in less than three hours which led to the mother’s recovery of her son’s sperm.
 These cases and others have led to appearances on Oprah Winfrey, Good Morning America, the Today Show, Montel Williams and others as well as national front page news coverage by the New York Times and other outlets including legal and general interest magazines.

 AN UNCONVENTIONAL STYLE

 Mark is known for his unconventional style and impromptu sense of humor as well as for his optimism, focus and imaginative approach to problems and solutions.
 In addition to his legal activities, he has founded and runs Voodoo Cowboy Entertainment in Austin, which served as executive producer of “Downloading Nancy”, (Sundance 2008) and as producer of “The 2 Bobs” (SXSW 2009).

-He has two sons, 29-year-old twins (Max and Andy) who are writing, recording, performing, and preparing to tour the West Coast with their band, Twin Sages.
+He has two sons, 30 year-old identical twins (Max and Andy) who are writing, recording, performing, and preparing to tour the West Coast with their band, Twin Sages.
 In addition to his sons, Mark’s immediate family consists of two lovable pit-bulls Ruby and Louie.